History of North Carolina

 The history of North Carolina from pre-colonial history to the present, covers the experiences of the people who have lived within the territory that now comprises the U.S. state of North Carolina.

-Findings of the earliest discovered human settlements in present day North Carolina, are found at the Hardaway Site, dating back to approximately 8000 BC.
-From around 1000 BC, until the time of European contact, is the time period known as the Woodland period.
+Findings of the earliest discovered human settlements in present day North Carolina, are found at the Hardaway Site, dating back to approximately 8000 BCE.
+From around 1000 BCE, until the time of European contact, is the time period known as the Woodland period.
 It was during this time period, that the Mississippian culture of Native American civilization flourished, which included areas of North Carolina.
-Historically documented tribes in the North Carolina region include the Carolina Algonquian-speaking tribes of the coastal areas, such as the Chowanoke, Roanoke, Pamlico, Machapunga, Coree, and Cape Fear Indians – these Natives were the first encountered by English colonists.
+Historically documented tribes in the North Carolina region include the Carolina Algonquian-speaking tribes of the coastal areas, such as the Chowanoke, Roanoke, Pamlico, Machapunga, Coree, and Cape Fear Indians – they were the first encountered by English colonists.
 Other tribes included the Iroquoian-speaking Meherrin, Cherokee, and Tuscarora in the interior part of the state.
 There were also Southeastern Siouan-speaking tribes, such as the Cheraw, Waxhaw, Saponi, Waccamaw, and Catawba.

 The earliest English attempt at colonization was the Roanoke Colony in 1585, the famed "Lost Colony" of Sir Walter Raleigh.
-The Province of Carolina would come about in 1629, however it was not an official province until 1663.
-It would later split in 1712, helping form the Province of North Carolina.
-North Carolina is named after King Charles I of England, who first formed the English colony.
-It would become a royal colony of the British Empire in 1729.
-In 1776, the colony would declare independence from Great Britain.
+The Province of Carolina was formed in 1629, and became an official province in 1663.
+It split in 1712, helping form the Province of North Carolina.
+North Carolina is named after King Charles I of England; it became a royal colony of the British Empire in 1729.
+In 1776, the colony declared independence.
 The Halifax Resolves resolution adopted by North Carolina on April 12, 1776, was the first formal call for independence from Great Britain among the American Colonies during the American Revolution.
 On November 21, 1789, North Carolina became the 12th state to ratify the United States Constitution.

-From colonial times, through the American Civil War, slavery was legal in North Carolina.
-Tensions on the issue of slavery would lead as the main cause of the Civil War.
+From colonial times, through the American Civil War, the enslavement of humans was legal in North Carolina.
+Tensions on rights of slave owners was the main cause of the American Civil War.
 North Carolina declared its secession from the Union on May 20, 1861.
 Following the Civil War, North Carolina was restored to the Union on July 4, 1868.
-The Thirteenth Amendment to the United States Constitution was ratified December 6, 1865, ending legal slavery in the United States.
-After the Reconstruction era, white Democrats gained control of the state's political system.
-In the 1890s, white Democrats would pass Jim Crow laws hindering many poor whites from voting and effectively disfranchised African Americans from voting.
+The Thirteenth Amendment to the United States Constitution was ratified December of 1865, ending the chattel slavery.
+After the Reconstruction era, white Democrats regained control of the state's political system.
+In the 1890s, white Democrats passed Jim Crow laws hindering many poor whites from voting and effectively disfranchised African Americans from voting.
 Jim Crow laws also enforced racial segregation.
-These laws were upheld until federal legislation was passed in the 1960s.
+These laws were enforced until federal legislation was passed in the 1960s.